BarsaRanjeet/git-example/README.md

 # git-example
 - This is a just git practice for Brainvire Infotech
-- This is a development branch
+- This is a master branch

 ## git clone
 - git clone <link>